Chris Squire: Instruments and equipment

 Squire began playing eight-string bass in the early 1970s.
-His initial choice was a prototype Rickenbacker eight-string, but from the mid-1970s onwards this was superseded by a custom instrument made by Ranney (on "Fortune Seller" from Yes' 1998 album Open Your Eyes, he played his bandmate Billy Sherwood's unique Spector 8-string).
-While his playing of fretless bass was infrequent, he would use a fretless Guild model on those occasions.
+His initial choice was a prototype Rickenbacker eight-string, but from the mid-1970s onwards this was superseded by a custom instrument made by Ranney; on "Fortune Seller" from Yes' 1998 album Open Your Eyes, he played then-guitarist Billy Sherwood's unique Spector 8-string bass.
+While his playing of fretless bass was infrequent, he would use a fretless Guild model on such occasions.

-Apart from his Rickenbacker, Squire played another iconic bass guitar - a custom triple-neck made by Wal and originally constructed for Roger Newell of the Rick Wakeman band, and which Wakeman subsequently gifted to Squire.
+Apart from his Rickenbacker, Squire played a custom triple-neck bass made by Wal and originally constructed for Roger Newell of the Rick Wakeman band, and which Wakeman subsequently gifted to Squire.
 This instrument was used for live performances of the Yes song "Awaken", for stage impact and to avoid the necessity for rapid changes between instruments for different parts (as had been the case in the studio version).
 It was adapted for Squire's purposes, with the top neck being a six-string bass with doubled A, D, and G strings, the middle neck being a standard fretted four-string, and the bottom neck being a fretless four-string.

 Squire was an enthusiastic user of bass pedals, initially playing Moog Taurus pedals but later replacing them with samples triggered from an E-Mu ESI2000 sampler via a pedal array.

 Squire's choice of effects pedals included Maestro Fuzz-Tone, TC Electronic Stereo Chorus Flanger, TC Nova Reverb, Boss OC-3 Super Octave, Mu-Tron III, and custom-made tremolo pedals.
-Throughout his career, Squire used a Marshall 100-watt amp and 4x12 cabinet, but over time also used Sunn amps and cabinets, Ampeg SVT-2 PROs, Ampeg 8x10 cabs, and a pair of Clair Brothers custom 6x12 cabinets with directional speakers.
+Throughout his career, Squire used a Marshall JMP Super Bass 100-watt amp and 4x12 cabinet, but over time he also used Sunn amps and cabinets, Ampeg SVT-2 PROs, Ampeg 8x10 cabs, and a pair of Clair Brothers custom 6x12 cabinets with directional speakers.

-In addition to bass guitar and bass pedals, Squire also occasionally played harmonica, piano and six or twelve-string guitar.
+In addition to bass guitar and bass pedals, Squire also occasionally played harmonica, piano, and six or twelve-string guitar.